xpp-community/.github/profile/README.md

 - provide links to output or export results, where applicable
 - document commands and options used to generate output or export results, where applicable
 - instructions for placings local styles into desired Lstylelib, so they can be applied across multiple JOBs in customer's production environment

-### Inclusive Content

-Refrain from the use of slang words, offensive terms, phrases.
-Avoid inclusion of content that includes spiritual or political meanings.

 ### Job Ticket/Library Considerations